moset751/First-Assignment/README.md

 2) make a website.

-3) make a repository in the GitHub organization and upload your website code.
+3) make a repository in the GitHub organization (name it whatever you want!)

+(optional)
+4) upload your website code to the repository you make.

 These are all new skills.
 Try and Google around if you get stuck, or e-mail me!